 - Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the Admissions, Progression, and Retention Committee.
 It is the student’s responsibility to send a copy of such request to the Director of the School of Nursing, the student’s faculty advisor and the Associate Director of the Program.
 This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the DePaul Nursing Program.
 This request for reinstatement must be made no less than 6 weeks prior to resuming the nursing course sequence.
 Students will be notified in writing regarding the decision concerning their re-entry to the program.
 Individual assessment of current knowledge and clinical skills will be made prior to placement of the student back into the nursing program.
 Students who become “out of sequence students” due to dismissal, withdrawal, or military/medical/family leave of absence will resume course work based upon roster space availability in required courses offered at that time.

 - Students who have taken a leave of absence from the program for greater than 12 calendar months must re-apply to the university.
 Their re-application will then be considered with all other qualified applicants applying for admission to DNP program.

-- A student may withdraw from a core nursing course ‘not in good standing’ (with a grade of “C” or lower) only once during their program of study.
-A second such withdrawal will result in dismissal from the program.
+- A student may withdraw from any nursing courses ‘in good standing’ (with a grade of “B-” or higher) only twice during their program of study.
+A third such withdrawal will result in dismissal from the program.

 - All out of sequence students will be placed in courses on a space/faculty available basis.
 Priority will be given to students who are out of sequence for military service, severe illness, or family leave rather than for failure or withdrawal ‘not in good standing’.